marijnh/Eloquent-JavaScript/09_regexp.md

 the first boundary box in the diagram) so that it can go back and try another branch if the current one does not work out.
-For the string `"103"`, after encountering the 3 character, it will start trying the branch for decimal numbers.
-This one matches, so a match is reported after all.
+For the string `"103"`, after encountering the 3 character, it will start trying the branch for hexadecimal numbers, which fails again because there is no _h_ after the number.
+So it tries the decimal number branch.
+This one fits, and a match is reported after all.

 {{index [matching, algorithm]}}